K4ish/JugaaduTranslatorrs/README.md

 Support for transliterated input (e.g., Hinglish), multiple Indian languages.

 📤 Corpus Builder Mode
 Every phrase contributes to a crowdsourced linguistic dataset.
-Submitted phrases, their translations, and approximate geolocation metadata (region or state-level) are stored for future training and analysis.
+Submitted phrases, their translations, and approximate geolocation metadata (region or state-level) are stored for future training and analysis by implementing google sheets.

 ⚠️ Privacy Note: All contributions are anonymized.
 Only the phrase, translation, and region (not exact user location) are stored for research and corpus-building purposes.